energizer91/smart-request-balancer/README.md

 ### Other usages
 You can use this queue not only for API requests.
-This library can also be used for any routines which should be queued and executed sequentally based on rules, grouping, priority and ability to retry.
+This library can also be used for any routines which should be queued and executed sequentially based on rules, grouping, priority and ability to retry.